rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> # Updating the quartile norms shown above
    >>> pq.updateQuantiles(newTab,historySize=None)

 Parameter *historySize* (see Line 6) of the :py:meth:`performanceQuantiles.PerformanceQuantiles.updateQuantiles` method allows to **balance** the **new** evaluations against the **historical** ones.
 With **historySize = None** (the default setting), the balance in the example above is 900/1000 (90%, weight of historical data) against 100/1000 (10%, weight of the new incoming observations).
-Putting **historySize = 0**, for instance, will ignore all historical data (0/100 against 100/100) and restart building the quantile estimation with solely the new incomping data.
+Putting **historySize = 0**, for instance, will ignore all historical data (0/100 against 100/100) and restart building the quantile estimation with solely the new incoming data.
 The updated quantile limits may be shown in a browser view (see :numref:`examplePerfQuantiles`).

 .. code-block:: pycon